-- multiple, conflicting and changing laws and regulations, such as privacy and data protection regulations, tax laws, export and import restrictions, employment laws, regulatory requirements and other governmental approvals, permits and licenses; - · failure by us to obtain and maintain regulatory approvals for the use of our products in various countries; - rejection or qualification of foreign clinical trial data by the competent authorities of other countries; - delays or interruptions in the supply of clinical trial material resulting from any events affecting raw material or component supply or manufacturing capabilities abroad, including those that may result from the ongoing COVID-19 pandemic; - additional potentially relevant third-party patent rights; - · complexities and difficulties in obtaining, maintaining, protecting and enforcing our intellectual property; - difficulties in staffing and managing foreign operations; - complexities associated with managing multiple payor reimbursement regimes, government payors or patient self-pay systems; - limits on our ability to penetrate international markets; - financial risks, such as longer payment cycles, difficulty collecting accounts receivable, the impact of inflation and local and regional financial crises on demand and payment for our products and exposure to foreign currency exchange rate fluctuations; - natural disasters, political, geopolitical and economic instability, including wars such as the conflict between Russia and Ukraine, terrorism and political unrest, disease outbreaks, epidemics and pandemics, including COVID-19 and related shelter-in-place orders, travel, social distancing and quarantine policies, boycotts, curtailment of trade and other business restrictions; and - regulatory and compliance risks that relate to anti-corruption compliance and record-keeping that may fall within the purview of the U.S. Foreign Corrupt Practices Act, its accounting provisions or its anti-bribery provisions or provisions of anti-corruption or antibribery laws in other countries.
+- multiple, conflicting and changing laws and regulations, such as privacy and data protection regulations, tax laws, export and import restrictions, employment laws, regulatory requirements and other governmental approvals, permits and licenses; - failure by us to obtain and maintain regulatory approvals for the use of our products in various countries; - rejection or qualification of foreign clinical trial data by the competent authorities of other countries;

+- delays or interruptions in the supply of clinical trial material resulting from any events affecting raw material or component supply or manufacturing capabilities abroad; - · additional potentially relevant third-party patent rights; - complexities and difficulties in obtaining, maintaining, protecting and enforcing our intellectual property; - difficulties in staffing and managing foreign operations; - complexities associated with managing multiple payor reimbursement regimes, government payors or patient self-pay systems; - limits on our ability to penetrate international markets; - financial risks, such as longer payment cycles, difficulty collecting accounts receivable, the impact of inflation and local and regional financial crises on demand and payment for our products and exposure to foreign currency exchange rate fluctuations; - natural disasters, political, geopolitical and economic instability, including wars such as the conflict between Russia and Ukraine, terrorism and political unrest, disease outbreaks, epidemics and pandemics, boycotts, curtailment of trade and other business restrictions; and - regulatory and compliance risks that relate to anti-corruption compliance and record-keeping that may fall within the purview of the U.S. Foreign Corrupt Practices Act, its accounting provisions or its anti-bribery provisions or provisions of anti-corruption or anti-bribery laws in other countries.